Tianyaz97/rf_backdoor/README.md

 # Protocol-agnostic and Data-free Backdoor Attacks on Pre-trained Models in RF Fingerprinting
 Our paper was just accepted by IEEE INFOCOM 2025, here is the code example of our paper.
+In our paper, we pre-define a set of triggers and output representations to inject backdoors into pre-trained models without any knowledge of downstream data.

 ## Public Dataset
 Please refer to the link to get the public dataset.